user profile avatar

 Bio

 Hi!
 I’m Faiza Mian, and I’m incredibly passionate about environmental justice, sustainable design, and innovative technologies.
 These interests shape everything I do and drive my enthusiasm for making a positive impact.
-I absolutely love reading and volunteering, always on the lookout for new opportunities to learn and help others.
 During high school, I immersed myself in various clubs and activities.
 I was a proud member of the National Honor Society, Science National Honor Society, English National Honor Society, Green Club, and the Book Club.
 I also enjoyed being part of the badminton and cross country teams.
 Beyond school, I eagerly sought out exciting opportunities like the STEMcx Environmental Justice Internship, BUILD.org’s Youth Fellowship Programs, a newsletter internship, being a summer camp counselor at the Y, the UMD Yuri Kochiyama Leadership Program, and the SPLASH! club at Johns Hopkins University.
-This fall, I’m thrilled to be starting my journey at Carnegie Mellon University to study architecture.
-I can’t wait to blend my love for nature, design, and technology to create innovative and sustainable spaces.
-As an extroverted and nature-loving person with a passion for learning languages, I’m excited to meet new people, explore new ideas, and continue growing both personally and academically.
+Now, as I finish my first year at Carnegie Mellon University, I’m pursuing a double major in Engineering and Environmental studies.
+In addition to my studies, I serve as the Vice President of the Society of Women Engineers, where I work to foster a supportive community for women in STEM.
+I also work as a TA, teaching STEM classes to elementary school students on weekends—a role that allows me to share my love for science and technology with young learners.
+I’m excited to continue blending my passion for nature, design, and technology to create innovative and sustainable solutions.
+As an extroverted and nature-loving person with a passion for learning languages, I look forward to meeting new people, exploring new ideas, and continuing to grow both personally and academically.

 Education